Mississippi Hair Braiding

 Prompted by IJ’s lawsuit, the state legislature exempted braiders from the cosmetology regulations.
 Braiders are now simply required to pay a $25 registration fee with the Board of Health, post basic health and sanitation guidelines at their places of business, and complete a self-test on that information.
 Now, entrepreneurs like Armstrong, Griffin and Burden are free to pursue their dreams in the occupation of their choice.

-Since the new law took effect, nearly 1,500 braiders have registered with the state.
+Since the law took effect, more than 6,700 braiders have registered with the state.

 This makes as much sense as requiring artists to get degrees in, say, home economics and chemistry before they may teach high school art.